Happy Gay Travel

 • Activities of your choice.
 Our philosophy is that if most people will enjoy a particular activity, we include it in the price.
 So on many days, you're covered.
 The overview of this trip, here on the web, tells what's included.

-But if an activity is unlikely to appeal to everyone, we prefer to offer it as an option, so that you're not indirectly paying for something you don't do.
-Whether or not you take the options we offer, or expect to head off on your own some days, we'd suggest a budget of $200 to $400 for such activities.
-The spectacular but optional half-day flight to/from Milford on Day 5 will be about $400 if you choose to go (and weather allows).
+Our philosophy is that if most people will enjoy a particular activity, we include it in the price.
+So, on many days, you’re covered.
+The overview of this trip, here on the web, tells what’s included.
+But if an activity is unlikely to appeal to everyone, we prefer to offer it as an option, so that you’re not indirectly paying for something you don’t do.
+You may want to head off on your own some days.
+If you take advantage of the options we offer, we suggest a budget of $200 to $400 for such activities.
+The spectacular but optional half-day flight to/from Milford on Day 11 will be an additional $400 or so if you choose to go (and weather allows), with similar pricing for the additional heli-hiking or flightseeing offers.

 As for that bungy jump: It's free, too.
 You don't have to do it — but we don't want you claiming you're going to skip it just to save money!

-• HE Travel tour director.
+• Tour director.
 As on all of our tours, a professional tour director will be with you throughout the trip to make sure everything goes smoothly, and a gratuity will be appreciated.
+Please see Newsletter #3 for suggestions.

 Glenorchy, New Zealand Gay Adventure Tour